 "Marty Brounstein is a gifted story weaver . . . the story is beautifully told and produces a profound sense of compassion in the reader . . . it is the passion of the author that creates the challenge in all of our minds to rise to the same qualities as the Wijnakker couple—the Christian Dutch couple of the book.
 Food for thought and inspiration to strive to the call Marty Brounstein signals.
 Highly recommended."—Grady Harp, top book reviewer

 Through this work, he has been the author or contributing author of eight books related to business management, including Coaching and Mentoring for Dummies, Communicating Effectively for Dummies, and Managing Teams for Dummies.
-The stories he now writes tell of the often unknown heroes of the Holocaust.
-He travels extensively throughout the country speaking about the Holocaust, sharing accounts of individual bravery.
-Currently, Marty resides in San Mateo, California with his wife, Leah Baars, the daughter of Frans and Mien Wijnakker and the inspiration for this powerful work.
+The stories he now writes tell of the often unknown heroes of the Holocaust, such as his his previous book, The Righteous Few.
+He travels extensively throughout the country speaking about the Holocaust, and sharing accounts of individual bravery.
+Currently, Marty resides in San Mateo, California with his wife, Leah Baars.